What Is a Pre-Execution Authority Gate?

 You have governance-adjacent tooling wearing the label.

-Screenshot below is from a simulated matter where an AI agent tried to file under the wrong authority.
-The pre-execution authority gate refused the action and emitted a refusal artifact the firm can hand to regulators or insurers later.
+Screenshot below is from a simulated matter where a governed actor attempted to file under the wrong authority.
+The pre-execution authority gate refused the action and produced a refusal artifact the firm can use for regulator, insurer, or internal review later.

 How It Differs from Existing Controls